Astronaut Center of China: History

 In 1958, China began research on aerospace biomedical engineering.
 At that time, space pioneers Qian Xuesen, Zhao Jiuzhang and others were commissioned by the Chinese Academy of Sciences to establish the "581 Group of the Chinese Academy of Sciences", which was a high-altitude physiological research group explicitly intended to study "the development and training of biological life support systems in rocket flight".
 In 1960, this "High Altitude Physiology Research Group" was expanded into the "Space Biology Research Laboratory" to carry out space biology research and build a series of laboratories.
 In addition, the Chinese Academy of Medical Sciences and the Academy of Military Medical Sciences were also engaged in aerospace medical engineering research.

-In 1968, during the Cultural Revolution, Qian Xuesen, at the time establishing the general design office for spacecrafts, made a report to the National Defense Science and Technology Commission, recommending the establishment of an Institute of Space Medical Engineering.
+In 1968, during the Cultural Revolution, Qian Xuesen, at the time establishing the general design office for spacecraft, made a report to the National Defense Science and Technology Commission, recommending the establishment of an Institute of Space Medical Engineering.
 With the approval of the National Defense Science and Technology Commission, on April 1, 1968, relevant units of the Chinese Academy of Sciences, the Chinese Academy of Medical Sciences, and the Academy of Military Medical Sciences jointly established the "Institute of Aerospace Medical Engineering" in Beijing, also known as the 507th Research Institute of the PLA, what is now considered the direct ancestor of the ACC.
 It was affiliated to the Fifth Research Institute of the Ministry of National Defense.